 First, if you want to look good, hip hinge exercises are a great place to start.

-These exercises are efficient, effective, and are great at simultaneously building muscle while burning fat - helping you build a leaner and more attractive body composition.
+Hip hinges are efficient, effective, and are great at simultaneously building muscle and burning fat - helping you build a leaner and more attractive body composition.

 Spine Health